2017 Notre Dame Fighting Irish football team: USC

-North Carolina State
+NC State

-Coming into the game, North Carolina State had a six-game win streak, along with the Irish who had a five-game win streak.
+Coming into the game, NC State had a six-game win streak, along with the Irish who had a five-game win streak.
 The talk coming into the game was who would have the advantage.
 Would it be North Carolina State's stout run defense (ranked 6th in the country) or Notre Dame's dangerous rush offense (ranked 6th in the country).
 The first quarter saw both offenses struggle to move the ball, but the Wolfpack got on the board first with a blocked punt returned that was recovered in the end zone to give North Carolina State a 7–0 lead.
 Notre Dame responded in quick fashion with a 2-play, 60-yard drive that was capped off with a touchdown pass by Irish Quarterback Brandon Wimbush, who threw a 25-yard touchdown pass to tight end Durham Smythe.
 The two teams traded scores in the 2nd quarter but the Irish would take a 21–14 lead with another touchdown pass by Brandon Wimbush, this time an 11-yard pass to wide receiver Kevin Stepherson.
 Before the first half ended, the Wolfpack were threatening to score, as they had the ball at the Irish 35.
 But on 3rd and 10, the Irish were able to get a sack on quarterback Ryan Finley to push the Wolfpack out of field goal range.
 That play would seem to set the stage for the rest of the game.
 After halftime, the Irish started to take control with a 69-yard interception return for a touchdown by Irish cornerback Julian Love giving the Irish a two touchdown lead.
 Josh Adams put the game away for good with a 77-yard touchdown run late in the 3rd quarter.

 Josh Adams finished the game with 202 rush yards and the Irish as a team finished the game with 318 rush yards.
 That was more than twice as many rush yards that the Wolfpack defense had allowed on the year, as the previous most was 133 rush yards by Furman.
 This was the sixth straight game the Irish had won by 20 points or more.
 This was also the first time since 2012 that the Irish had two wins over opponents ranked in the top 15 in a season and the first time since 1989 that they did it in consecutive weeks.
 It was also the sixth time the Irish ran for 300 yards or more in a game this season.